mechmotum/mechmotum.github.io/content/skijumpdesign-update.rst

    :align: center
    :alt: Differential GPS Skier Helmet.

    *Figure 4.
-New Ski Jump Web Application (Work in Progress) - Analysis Page.*
+New Ski Jump Web Application - Analysis Page.*

-Here the user can upload their csv or excel file with the distance and height coordinates of their jump.
-Then the user specifies the takeoff point and takeoff angle of the jump.
-An example of a jump built using a jump designed with a takeoff angle of 25 degrees and maximum equivalent fall height of 0.5 m was input into the app and is shown in Figure 5 below.
+Here the user can upload their csv or excel file with the takeoff angle of their jump.
+An example of a jump built using a jump designed with a takeoff angle of 10 degrees and maximum equivalent fall height of 0.8 m is displayed when opening the page and is shown in Figure 5 below.

 .. figure:: https://objects-us-east-1.dream.io/mechmotum/bike-speed-control-01.jpg
    :width: 50%